 Halliburton monitors the compliance of required training of procurement personnel on our principles that address modern-day slavery.
-In addition, Halliburton performs reviews of its suppliers' related policies and procedures during on-site quality audits, and proactively works with its suppliers to improve their policies through training and development activities.
+In addition, Halliburton monitors the periodic reviews of its suppliers' related policies and procedures during on-site quality audits, and we proactively work with our suppliers to improve their policies through training and development activities.
+Halliburton also measures supply chain assessments completed, operations that have been subject to human rights reviews or impact assessments, and significant agreements or contracts with human rights clauses/screening.